opencaesar/oml-tutorials/tutorial4.md

 	<img src="assets/tutorial4/Add-Notebook-Title.png" width="100%" style="border:1px groove black;"/>

 Before we go further, let us setup the CI script to publish this simple Notebook.
-This involves setting up a Python environment, installing some depednencies, running a couple of python tools to execute the notebook and convert it to HTML, then finally deploying that HTML to Github Pages.
+This involves setting up a Python environment, installing some dependencies, running a couple of python tools to execute the notebook and convert it to HTML, then finally deploying that HTML to Github Pages.

 7. In VS Code Explorer, right click on the `ipynb` folder, choose New File, and name it `requirements.txt`.
 Insert the following text as its contents and save.